pilinux/gorest/README.md

 ## Start building

 Please study the `.env.sample` file.
 It is one of the most crucial files required to properly set up a new project.
-To load all environment variables, either rename the `.env.sample` file to `.env`, or set all the environment variables in your development or production instance manually.
+Please rename the `.env.sample` file to `.env`, and set the environment variables according to your own instance setup.

 _Tutorials:_